kerick-jeff/banking-api/README.md

 - All endpoints should only be accessible if an API key is passed as a header.
 - All role-based endpoints should require authentication.
 - Write tests for your business logic.
-- Provide a documentation that says what endpoints are available and the kind of parameters they expect.
+- Provide a documentation (published with Postman) that says what endpoints are available and the kind of parameters they expect.
 - You are expected to design all required models and routes for your API.

 ## Evaluation Criteria